lazy-seal/ChizzkVodChatAnalysis/README.md

 # TODO:
 - implement:
+    - instead of doing api call for each and every user, I should just use the info given by chat data
     - api call timout
     - error handling when no data was received: maybe return empty DataInfo namedtuple?